garciart/network-automation/exercises/demo/small_network_demo.md

 ## Set up the Firewall

-Follow the instructions for **Your First Lab** at https://github.com/garciart/network-automation#your-first-lab, both [Part 1](https://github.com/garciart/network-automation#part-1-create-the-network "Create the Network") and [Part 2](https://github.com/garciart/network-automation#part-2-dry-run-through-the-console-port "Dry Run through the Console Port"), but replace the router with the **CCisco ASAv 9.9.2 appliance** appliance that you imported earlier.
+Follow the instructions for **Your First Exercise** at https://github.com/garciart/network-automation#your-first-exercise, both [Part 1](https://github.com/garciart/network-automation#part-1-create-the-network "Create the Network") and [Part 2](https://github.com/garciart/network-automation#part-2-dry-run-through-the-console-port "Dry Run through the Console Port"), but replace the router with the **CCisco ASAv 9.9.2 appliance** appliance that you imported earlier.
 Connect the device to the cloud through GigabitEthernet0/0 to tap0.

 Open a console.
 After the device finishes booting, the User EXEC Mode prompt should appear (```ciscoasa>```).
 Enter "enable" to get to Privileged EXEC Mode.
 If prompted for a password, press <kbd>Enter</kbd>, since the device has no password yet: